 Irish Census 1911

-From what we can figure, Thomas Dunne was Catherine Martin's second cousin (via her mother's Ward family).
-He was also from Rushestown and not closely related to the Dunnes of Ballaghduff.
-His grandfather received property in Cooloo about the same time as the Martin/Dunne family did.
+From what we can figure, Thomas Dunne (born in Rushestown in the same hamlet as Catherine Martin) was a cousin of Michael Dunne.
+His brother Matt received property in Cooloo about the same time as the Martin/Dunne family did.
 The Irish practiced "chain migration," in which one family member migrated, then sponsored another, who sponsored another, etc. It helped build the immigrant communities.
 Thomas migrated in 1896.
 He sponsored Helen, who sponsored Bridget.
 They remained close and Bridget took care of him during his dying days in 1944.